List of House of the Dragon characters: Rhaena Targaryen

 Rhaena Targaryen (portrayed by Phoebe Campbell as a teenager and by Eva Ossei-Gerning as a young child) is the younger daughter of Prince Daemon Targaryen and Lady Laena Velaryon.
 Unlike her sister and cousins, her dragon egg did not hatch.
 Although she previously attempted to bond with the unclaimed dragons on Dragonstone, she was unsuccessful and nearly killed, leaving her without a dragon.
+She later bonds with the wild dragon Sheepstealer.
 She is betrothed to her cousin Prince Lucerys Velaryon, who together would have acted as the joint heirs to Driftmark once married until Lucerys' death prevents this from proceeding.

 In season 2, she attends Lucerys' funeral and grieves her former betrothed.
-After the assassination attempt on Queen Rhaenyra Targaryen, she requests Rhaena to take care of her younger children Prince Joffrey Velaryon, Prince Aegon "the Younger" and Prince Viserys Targaryen, and stay with them at the Eyrie to be under Lady Jeyne Arryn's protection.
+After the assassination attempt on Queen Rhaenyra Targaryen, she requests Rhaena to take care of her younger children, Prince Joffrey Velaryon, Prince Aegon "the Younger", and Prince Viserys Targaryen, and stay with them at the Eyrie to be under Lady Jeyne Arryn's protection.
 Rhaenyra also sends the dragon hatchlings Tyraxes and Stormcloud with her, as well as four dragon eggs, which include Viserys' chosen egg and a clutch laid by Syrax, so that Rhaena can protect the future of House Targaryen.
 After arriving at the Eyrie, Jeyne expresses her displeasure at Rhaena having brought two dragon hatchlings with her instead of an adult dragon to defend the Vale.
 While taking a walk through the countryside with Joffrey, she discovers the remains of a dragon's feeding ground.
 She later confronts Jeyne about the existence of a wild dragon in the Vale, who confirms her suspicions.
 Jeyne also informs Rhaena that she is to leave the Vale on the merchant ship the Gay Abandon with Aegon "the Younger" and Viserys so they can be sheltered by Prince Reggio Haratis in Pentos.
-After Rhaena is forced to leave the Eyrie along with Aegon "the Younger" and Viserys, she leaves her cousins to track down the wild dragon.
+After Rhaena is forced to leave the Eyrie along with Aegon "the Younger" and Viserys, she leaves her half-brothers to track down the wild dragon.
 After searching for some time, she finally comes across the dragon Sheepstealer and confronts him.